E-QIP

-e-QIP (Electronic Questionnaires for Investigations Processing) is a secure website managed by OPM that is designed to automate the common security questionnaires used to process federal background investigations. e-QIP was created in 2003 as part of the larger e-Clearance initiative designed to speed up the process of federal background investigations conducted by OPM's Federal Investigative Services (FIS). e-QIP is a front end data collection tool that has automated the SF-86, questionnaire for national security investigations as well as the SF-85P, the questionnaire for public trust positions. e-QIP allows applicants for federal jobs to enter, edit and submit their investigation data over a secure internet connection to their sponsoring agency for review and approval.
+e-QIP (Electronic Questionnaires for Investigations Processing) is a secure website managed by the United States Office of Personnel Management (OPM) that is designed to automate the common security questionnaires used to process federal background investigations. e-QIP was created in 2003 as part of the larger e-Clearance initiative designed to speed up the process of federal background investigations conducted by OPM's Federal Investigative Services (FIS). e-QIP is a front end data collection tool that has automated the SF-86, questionnaire for national security investigations as well as the SF-85P, the questionnaire for public trust positions. e-QIP allows applicants for federal jobs to enter, edit and submit their investigation data over a secure internet connection to their sponsoring agency for review and approval.

 Security clearance requirements

 An individual cannot apply for a security clearance.
 A government entity or cleared federal contractor must sponsor the individual.
 Additionally, the sponsored applicant must either (a) be an employee of or consultant for that cleared contractor, or (b) have received and accepted a written offer of employment from the cleared contractor, or (c) be a member of the United States Armed Forces, or (d) authorized federal employee.
 In the event of the applicant’s having an employment offer, that offer must also indicate that the applicant’s employment will begin within 30 days of receiving clearance.

 A cleared contractor's Facility Security Officer (FSO) starts the process in two ways.
 First the FSO sends an investigation request through the Joint Personnel Adjudication System (JPAS).
 Second, the FSO has the employee complete a clearance application in the Electronic Questionnaires for Investigations Processing (e-QIP).
 After review and approval of that information, the FSO submits the completed e-QIP to the Defense Industrial Security Clearance Office (DISCO) for review.
 Once DISCO approves the information, it is sent on to Office of Personnel Management (OPM), which conducts the actual investigation and sends the findings back to DISCO.
 DISCO then either gives clearance, or forwards the results to Defense Office of Hearings and Appeals (DOHA) for further action.